 Recognize that your children need to have relationships with both parents and that your children’s affection for the other parent is no personal threat to you.
 It is in the best interest of the children for both parents to be involved in their lives.

 This might mean agreeing on a custody arrangement with a focus on what is best for your child or children.
-Whether to adopt shared parenting or sole custody whereby your children live with one parent but see the other parent very often, deciding the amount and consistent payments of child support (or child maintenance) by the non custodial parent or non resident parent (usually fathers) for the care and support of the children.
+Whether to adopt shared parenting or sole custody whereby your children live with one parent but see the other parent very often, deciding the amount and consistent payments of child support by the non custodial parent or non resident parent (usually fathers) for the care and support of the children.
 Putting the children first always.